Andonome/stories/effect_summaries.md

 ## Big

 Increases the size of an illusion.
-Size of the illusion based on Potency.

-0. Illusion fits on the palm of your hand.
+0. Illusion is larger by the size of a dog.
-1. Illusion is the size of person.
+1. Illusion increases by the size of person.
-1. Illusion is the size of a large beast.
+1. Illusion increases by the size of a large beast.
-1. Illusion is the size of a house.
+1. Illusion increases by the size of a house.
-1. Illusion it the size of a large city square, or a small forest.
+1. Illusion increases by the size of a large city square, or a small forest.

 ## Boosted